 Following completion of her studies, Ms. Stormer then successfully obtained a number of successful roles including Washington Occupational Therapy Association’s State Mental Health Liaison and later First Board Development Chairperson for the Occupational Therapy Association of Oregon.
 She was selected as the Woman of the Year from the National Association of Professional Women, in 2014 for her accomplishments while working in home health.
 She is also a published author of several articles in ergonomics and work injury management.

-Keen to remain up to date with the latest industry developments, Ms. Stormer is a distinguished member of several professional organizations including maintaining her National Board Certification in Occupational Therapy, member of the American Occupational Therapy Association, World Federation of Occupational Therapists, Occupational Therapy Association of Oregon, Washington Occupational Therapy Association, Colorado State University Alumni, Life time member of The Sierra Club and Nature Conservancy.
+Keen to remain up to date with the latest industry developments, Ms. Stormer is a distinguished member of several professional organizations including maintaining her National Board Certification in Occupational Therapy, member of the American Occupational Therapy Association, World Federation of Occupational Therapists, Colorado State University Alumni, Life time member of The Sierra Club and Nature Conservancy.

 Looking to the future, Ms. Stormer hopes to continue with all her professional and personal endeavors, as well as exploring new opportunities to mentor others and continue opportunities as public speaker.